-All eligible students must take the Interim Assessment tests in Reading, Mathematics, and Science.
+All eligible students must take the Interim Assessment tests in Reading, Mathematics, Science and Social Studies.
 Students are to be tested on the grade level and/or subject level in which they are currently listed in ISIS:

-- Reading, Grades 3 10, - Reading Grade 10 or Reading Retake (SSS), for students enrolled in Intensive Reading - Mathematics, Grades 3 8, - Mathematics Retake (SSS), for students enrolled in Intensive Mathematics - Algebra I for all students enrolled in Algebra I or its equivalent course - Geometry for all students enrolled in Geometry or its equivalent course - Science, Grades 5, 8, and Biology I for all enrolled students
+- Reading, Grades 3 10, - Reading Grade 10, for students enrolled in Intensive Reading - Mathematics, Grades 3 8, - Algebra I for all students enrolled in Algebra I or its equivalent course - Geometry for all students enrolled in Geometry or its equivalent course - Science, Grades 5, 8, and Biology I for all enrolled students - Civics for all students enrolled in the course, and - United States History for all students enrolled in the course setting, aids and equipment, and presentation format.
+These variations should not change the level, content, performance criteria, readability, or validity of the assessment.
+Accommodations for students in special populations are neither intended nor necessary for most students, only for that small number who, because of significant individual circumstances or disabilities, require some change in the testing situation to enable them to demonstrate what they actually know and can do.